 Inflammatory carcinoma of the breast

 Inflammatory breast cancer is a rare type of breast cancer where the whole breast can look red and inflamed and be very sore.
+This could occasionally be mistaken for mastitis.
 Jack Newman, Canadian paediatrician and breastfeeding expert explains:

 This type of cancer can occur at any age but it is uncommon.
 It is a particularly aggressive type of breast cancer and sometimes the mastitis-like symptoms can come on over a day or two.
 The breast may swell rapidly and be quite red.
 A hint that this is different from typical mastitis is that the skin may have a peau d’orange (orange peel) appearance.
 Sometimes the nipple is retracted as well.